 US shoppers expect supermarkets to “up their game” relative to sustainability.
 Shopper concerns relate mostly to what they see and understand — such as plastic packaging and food waste.
 They want grocery retailers to play a leading role in protecting the environment, as well as in treating their employees fairly and with dignity.
 For their part, supermarket chains understand the need to be good stewards of the environment by doing more, but also want to ensure they receive credit for the positive steps they are taking — particularly around donations to food banks.

-In this presentation, we will hear from some of the most highly respected supermarket chains in the country on how they think about sustainability within the context of their business, the actions they are taking, and how they intend to “move the needle” further.
+In this presentation, we will hear from one of the most highly respected supermarket chains in the country on how they think about sustainability within the context of their business, the actions they are taking, and how they intend to “move the needle” further.
 We’ll examine specific steps they are taking, how they communicate those activities to shoppers and how, internally, they discuss the costs and rationale for all these activities to provide attendees a sense of the real-world challenges and opportunities companies face as they implement sustainability strategies.

 The last few decades have seen an increase in data and the amount of tools available to measure climate change and the impact of human activity on the environment.
 These diagnoses, which initially encouraged our industry to make commitments, now guide the reality of our daily actions throughout our value chain.
 The pertinent question is no longer “what do we have to do?” but “how should we do it efficiently?”.
 At Bel, our mission is to offer healthier and responsible food for all, which fully integrates the reduction of our carbon emissions across our value chain: with our farmers, in our factories and with our logistics chain; by fighting against food waste; by working on responsible packaging; or by reviewing our portfolio.
 This mission involves transforming our business model, and our organization.
 It means working hand-in-hand with our entire ecosystem — from farmers to retailers, but also with our employees with our carbon decision-making tool, which gives them the ability to have a positive impact in a concrete manner.